gstvgms/Weather-APP/README.md

 This is a project inspired by the video “Weather App - Java Beginner Project Tutorial” from the [TapTap_196 channel](https://www.youtube.com/watch?v=8ZcEYv2ezWc&t).
 The project was built entirely in Java Swing, presenting a graphical user interface (GUI) for an application that queries city temperatures and details such as wind speed and humidity. 🌡️💨

-During the development of this project, I learned how to consume an API in Java, use a JSON Array and a JSON object, as well as applying some knowledge acquired during my ongoing degree, such as method creation, parameter passing and others. 🎓💻
+During the development of this project, I learned how to consume an API in Java, use a JSON Array and a JSON object, as well as applying some knowledge acquired during my ongoing degree, such as method creation. 🎓💻

 ## 🚀 Modifications and improvements